Monday, October 2nd - Municipal Court Closure#

 CAMERA RADAR / RED LIGHT CASES:

-The CRRL office is open during the afternoon from 8:00AM to 12:30PM and again from 1:30PM to 4:00PM.
-Monday through Friday.
-Walk-in customers must check-in using the Court's kiosk system by 4:00PM.
+The CRRL office is open for the same hours as the Court Clerks' Office (see above information).
+Walk-in customers must check-in using the Court's kiosk system by the designated closing time.
 Customers arriving after that time will need to come back on another day.
 For information on viewing a video of the incident, please refer to the citation you received in the mail.
-There will be a Clerk available to respond to your emails and phone calls.
-Please call (970) 221-6867 during the business hours for the CRRL office (Mon-Fri 12:30 p.m. to 4:00 p.m.).
+A Clerk will be available to respond to your emails and phone calls.
+Please call (970) 221-6867 during the listed business hours for the Court Clerks' Office.
 The preferred mode of communication is email at this point.
 If you wish to file a motion on your case or pay your violation, please go online to www.fcgov.com/tickets-fines.
 Payments can also be made by calling (970) 658-4112.

 COURT-APPOINTED DEFENSE COUNSEL: